-There are plenty of other Microsoft apps (like Microsoft To-Do) that you can explore on the Play Store or Microsoft’s website.
+There are plenty of other Microsoft apps, like Microsoft To-Do, that you can explore on the Play Store or on Microsoft’s website.

-Many OEMs have released applications that a user may use to sync data between the Windows PC and Android device.
-These applications include Samsung SideSync, Huawei Share or Huawei HiSuite, Mi PC Suite, etc. You may find the OEM app more than enough to sync the data between the PC and Android.
+Many OEMs have released applications that users may use to sync data between their Windows PCs and Android devices.
+These applications include Samsung SideSync, Huawei Share or Huawei HiSuite, Mi PC Suite, etc. You may find the OEM app more than sufficient for syncing data between the PC and Android.

-If an automatic syncing of data is required, then using a cloud service is a good option.
-As the Windows PC is involved, then the first natural choice should be OneDrive.
+If automatic syncing of data is required, then using a cloud service is a good option.
+Since a Windows PC is involved, the first natural choice should be OneDrive.
 You can also search for other cloud storage applications.

-There is no shortage in the 3rd party apps that a user can use the sync data between the Android device and a Windows PC.
-These apps can be categorized as:
+There is no shortage of 3rd party apps that a user can use to sync data between an Android device and a Windows PC.
+These apps can be categorized as follows:

 - Chat/Email Apps